Miniature Cows

 This White Park girl is new to our herd as of January 2025.
 She's in the mini range and bred to a small white park bull for a fall calf.
 She is also exposed to Boots and depending on when the calf comes we'll know who's the Baby Daddy.

-We're excited about some flash she will bring to our ranch.
+We're excited about some flash she will bring to our ranch with a Fall 2025 calf.
 She is one of the shiest new girls to our ranch, but her face just calls to me every day!

 This girl is new to our herd as of January 2025.
 She's a yellow white park.
 She was exposed to a small white park bull for a fall calf, so imagine our surprise when she popped out this little cutie heifer, Ziti, at the end of April!
 Congratulations, Winter, for kicking off calving season 2025 with a bang!